 Luckily, I now work part-time at a health shop and am exposed to all sorts of supplements and solutions that I had never considered before.
 On a cupboard tucked away at the back, I discovered the Dr Schuessler Tissue Salts.
 My mom had mentioned tissue salts to me in the past and I also have a fascinating book on them, so I knew I could trust in the brand name.
 The trouble was that the tablet forms of magnesium contained lactose, which I really want to avoid with Endometriosis.

 Right next to the magnesium capsule was displayed a Magnesium Spray.
 You simply spray a few squirts under the tongue and the body is able to absorb the magnesium that way.
 It was just over $10, so I decided it couldn’t hurt to try it.
-You can get it through my new online store, by following this link.

 Well, it is now the 2nd month of experiencing no more neck pain!
 I did feel it coming on a little yesterday again but instantly used my magnesium spray under the tongue and it works!